This article was written in collaboration with Maurelian.

 Ensuring the Security of the Bedrock Release

-Bedrock is a radical reimagining of both the OP Stack and how Optimism works.
+Bedrock is a radical reimagining of both the OP Stack and how OP Mainnet works.
 To meet our objectives for this release, much of the system was redesigned from scratch to be as elegant, simple, and future-proof as possible.

 We used this process as an opportunity to integrate trusted third-party security reviews and audits into our learning and growth process as developers and as a team that always aims to improve upon the security of our code.